ScottPolhemus/modular/README.md

 If you're using ACF 5.0 or newer you can use the sync feature to get started quickly with the included Page Modules flexible content field, which has layouts for the starter modules.
 Make sure you set the permissions on the `acf-json` folder to allow ACF to save changes to the theme file.

-Grunt is used to compile CSS from SCSS (as well as add vendor prefixes with Autoprefixer) and to package modular JavaScript code using Browserify.
-If you have Node and Grunt installed, you can run `npm install` to pull the project dependencies, then `grunt build` or `grunt dev` to run the compile tasks for production or development respectively.
+Gulp is used to compile CSS from SCSS (as well as add vendor prefixes with Autoprefixer) and to package modular JavaScript code using Browserify.
+If you have Node and Gulp installed, you can run `npm install` to pull the project dependencies, then `gulp build` or `gulp dev` to run the compile tasks for production or development respectively.
 The `dev` task includes a `watch` setup for updating assets as you save changes and triggering livereload in the browser.

 ## How it Works